UoMResearchIT/env_scripting_2021/index.md

 - This workshop is open to the public.
 - If you are interested in attending this workshop, contact me@example.com for more information
+{% endcomment %}

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to all postgraduate students and early career scientists working in the earth, atmospheric, oceanic, and environmental sciences.
+In the case of over-subscription priority will be given to NERC-funded PhD students, but all other eligible researchers are encouraged to apply.
 </p>
-{% endcomment %}

 <hr/>